openstack/openstack-manuals/doc/user-guide/source/cli-nova-launch-instance-from-volume.rst

 .. list-table::
    :header-rows: 1
-   :widths: 30 10 30
+   :widths: 30 15 30

    * - Task
-     - nova boot parameter
+     - openstack server create parameter
      - Information
    * - Boot an instance from an image and attach a non-bootable volume.